JacquelineEEE/Predicting-Recidivism-Rates/README.md

 **Model Ready Dataset**

-This is the cleaned dataset with features ready to be trained.
-Steps that were taken are explained below in the process section of the README.
+This is the `cleaned dataset` with features ready to be trained.
+Steps that were taken are explained below in the `process section` of the README.
 These features have been added to the original dataset, and the descriptions below address added or altered features exclusively.

 17 types of crimes were categorized and made into dummy variables.
 The remaining crimes were distributed in a category called `other_crime`.
 Only one is represented in the dictionary below.
 Details about the categories are discussed in the `process` section of the README.
 Additionally, `101 prisons` were represented in the final dataset, and dummy variables were created.
 The base variable name is used to represent all below. `Ages` and `terms` were converted to floats and binned to be able to check each within the model.
 For both, the floats were used as features.
-Both are shown below.

 | Data | Type | Description |
 | --- | --- | :--- |